SDGforskning/sdg-strings/SDG16_query_action_WoS.md

 )
 ```

-### Target 6.6
+### Target 16.6

-> **6.6 By 2020, protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes**
+> **16.6 Develop effective, accountable and transparent institutions at all levels**
 >
-> 6.6.1 Change in the extent of water-related ecosystems over time
+> 16.6.1 Primary government expenditures as a proportion of original approved budget, by sector (or by budget codes or similar)
+>
+> 16.6.2 Proportion of population satisfied with their last experience of public services

 This target is interpreted to cover research about